Seeing *** System restart required *** every time you log on to your Ubuntu server? You are not alone.

 If you can restart the system, you should do it.
 If there are constraints, restart your system for high, critical or emergency patches.
 Using Canonical Livepatch service is also a good idea.

-I hope you learned a few new things about system patches and checking changelogs.
+I hope you learned a few new things about system patches and checking changelog.
 If you have questions or suggestions, please do leave a comment below.